rurban/distroprefs/README.md

 distroprefs
 ===========

-Various of my and Andy Koenig's perl CPAN yml and patches.
+Various of my and Andy Koenig's perl CPAN yml and patches. srezic and Steffen Schwigon also collect some.
 This belongs into `~/.cpan/`

-See `perldoc CPAN`
+See [`perldoc CPAN`](https://p3rl.org/CPAN#Configuration-for-individual-distributions-Distroprefs) for more details.

+Lot of these patches contain fixes for wrong returnop parsing, -Dfortify_inc fixes and for cperl-specific types with Test::More.

 ---